-Students will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
-The team includes experienced academics, PhD students, advanced clinical practitioners and registered healthcare professionals from a variety of backgrounds.
-Teaching is informed by research and consultancy, and 85% lecturers on the course have a higher education teaching qualification or are Fellows of the Higher Education Academy.
+Students will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course and have published extensively on content areas of the course.
+The team includes experienced academics, PhD students, advanced clinical practitioners and senior registered healthcare professionals from a variety of backgrounds.
+Teaching is informed by research, publication and consultancy, and 85% lecturers on the course have a higher education teaching qualification or are Fellows of the Higher Education Academy.